 In conjunction with his appellate practice, Mr. Tinker has extensive experience analyzing insurance coverage issues, including recent and industry-leading experience in COVID-19 Business Interruption insurance litigation.
 Mr. Tinker is versed in personal and commercial auto, property and homeowner’s, commercial general liability, inland marine, directors and officers, errors and omissions, and professional liability policies and certificates.
 His coverage practice includes providing coverage opinions, responding to Civil Remedy notices and time demands, conducting examinations under oath, and litigating declaratory judgment actions.
-Mr. Tinker is recognized as a Top-Rated Lawyer in Insurance Law by Martindale-Hubbell and 2020 Best Lawyers Award, The Best Lawyers in America (2018, 2021-2022) and he is annually rated as one of Florida’s insurance law Super Lawyers®, as well.
+Mr. Tinker is recognized as a Top-Rated Lawyer in Insurance Law® by Martindale-Hubbell, U.S News & World Report, The Best Lawyers in America (2018, 2021-2022) and he is annually rated as one of Florida’s insurance law Super Lawyers®, as well.

 Recent Reported Opinions